 An ounce of prevention is worth a pound of cure

 You know your horse best.
 You have a feel for him.
 Every day, you watch him move, eat, and interact with others.
 You know his personality, his idiosyncrasies and his level of stoicism.

-Last week, for example, Dr. Rachel Flaherty of Back Cove Equine, treated a big draft horse whose owner knew something was amiss.
+For example, Dr. Rachel Flaherty of Back Cove Equine, recently treated a big draft horse whose owner knew something was amiss.
 He stood quietly for his exam.
 “But he had a heart rate of 100.
 He was just incredibly stoic,” she said.

 Our mustang, Sackett, was equally muted in his response to pain, even in his final days.
-Said Dr. Kate Schoenhals of South Mountain Equine, “I do think mustangs tend to have hardier GI tracts and tend to be more ‘tough’ when it comes to displaying signs of discomfort.
+Said Dr. Kate Schoenhals, “I do think mustangs tend to have hardier GI tracts and tend to be more ‘tough’ when it comes to displaying signs of discomfort.
 As a result, we are often seeing them at a point where they are not recoverable.”